 Our article proposes a sequential VB approach to estimate parameters in linear non-Gaussian state space models.
 This approach builds on the Recursive Variational Gaussian Approximation (R-VGA) algorithm of \cite{lambert2022recursive}.
 We first transform time-domain data into frequency-domain data and then use the Whittle likelihood~\citep{whittle1953estimation} in a sequential VB scheme.
 The logarithm of the Whittle likelihood function is a sum of the individual log-likelihood components in Fourier space, and is thus well-suited for use in sequential updating.
 We call our algorithm the Recursive Variational Gaussian Approximation with the Whittle likelihood (R-VGA-Whittle) algorithm.
 At each iteration, R-VGA-Whittle sequentially updates the variational parameters by processing one frequency or a block of frequencies at a time.
 Although sequential in nature, and requiring only one pass through the frequencies, we note that the R-VGA-Whittle algorithm requires the full dataset to be available in order to construct the periodogram, from which we obtain the frequency-domain data.

-We demonstrate the performance of R-VGA-Whittle in simulation studies involving a linear Gaussian state space model and univariate and bivariate non-Gaussian stochastic volatility models.
-We show that R-VGA-Whittle is accurate and is much faster than HMC with the exact likelihood as well as HMC based on the Whittle likelihood; hereafter, we refer to these two methods as HMC-exact and HMC-Whittle, respectively.
+We demonstrate the performance of R-VGA-Whittle in simulation studies involving a linear Gaussian state space model, univariate and bivariate stochastic volatility models, and a state space model with measurement errors that follow a Student's $t$ distribution and latent states that follow an autoregressive fractionally integrated moving average model (ARFIMA; \cite{granger1980introduction}).
+We show that R-VGA-Whittle is accurate and is often much faster than both HMC with the exact likelihood and HMC based on the Whittle likelihood; hereafter, we refer to these two methods as HMC-exact and HMC-Whittle, respectively.
 We subsequently apply R-VGA-Whittle to analyse exchange rate data.

 The rest of the article is organised as follows.
 Section~\ref{sec:methodology} gives an overview of SSMs and the univariate and multivariate Whittle likelihood functions, and then introduces the R-VGA-Whittle and HMC-Whittle algorithms.
 Section~\ref{sec:applications} compares the performance of R-VGA-Whittle, HMC-Whittle and HMC with the exact likelihood in several examples involving linear Gaussian and non-Gaussian SSMs.
 Section~\ref{sec:conclusion} summarises and discusses our main findings.
 The article also has an online supplement with additional technical details and empirical results.